 While you plan your kitchen renovations, you may be thinking about installing a wood burning stove or gas log burner.
 Here’s our expert advice on what to remember when planning either option in a kitchen renovation.

 Your kitchen is likely to have an extractor fan.
-Extractor fans create negative pressure, which can cause problems for a solid fuel stove or conventional flue gas appliance as these need positive chimney pressure to remove combustion gases from your home.
-Without positive pressure, the gases created during combustion can linger in your chimney, and in some cases can even be pulled back into the room.
+Extractor fans create negative pressure, which can cause problems for a wood burning stove or conventional flue gas appliance as these need positive chimney pressure to remove combustion gases from your home.
+Without positive pressure, the gases created during combustion can linger in your chimney.

 Some wood burning stoves have the option of an Outside Air Kit that ducts the air from outside the house directly to the appliance, without the need for an open vent into the room.
 Your Stovax retailer will be able to advise in detail and complete a site survey to determine the best options for your home.